taitai42/dazzar/README.md

 ### Goal

-Simple ladder for French community.
+Simple ladder for the French community.